This post has been updated for winter 2023.

 1915 I St., NW

-Chef Kaz Okochi pioneered DC’s sushi scene at his downtown Japanese restaurant, which opened in 1999.
-You’ll find a number of Kaz classics on the generous Restaurant Week menus for one ($35) or two ($60)—salmon nigiri with mango, tuna with olive, and green tea tiramisu.
-Dinner; takeout and delivery only.
+Chef Kaz Okochi helped pioneer DC’s creative sushi scene at his downtown Japanese restaurant, which opened in 1999.
+You’ll find a number of Kaz classics on the Restaurant Week menus—salmon nigiri with mango, tuna with olive, crunchy shimp rolls, and green tea tiramisu.
+Dinner ($40 and $55) only.

 2275 L St., NW